Follow us

 The question paper is grade-specific and consists of the following sections:

 The AI Olympiad prospectus, along with registration forms, is sent to all schools currently registered with the SilverZone Foundation.
-Please note: The printed prospectus may not reflect the most recent updates.
-The latest information on syllabus, exam format, levels, and prizes is always available on our official website, we recommend referring to it for accuracy.
+Please note that the printed prospectus may not reflect the most recent updates.
+The latest information on syllabus, exam format, levels, and prizes is always available on our official website.
+We recommend referring to it for accuracy.

 For New Schools: